Gydetti/website-virtualcounsel/docs/building/onboarding/README.md

 > **Performance Note (Flagged for Future Refactor by Gydo):**
 >
-> If you do **not** need runtime theme switching (e.g., dark mode, live preview, A/B tests, or user-driven theme changes), you can safely remove the `ThemeVariablesProvider` client component and move all CSS variable generation logic into your server layout (`app/layout.tsx`).
+> If you do **not** need runtime theme switching (e.g., dark mode, live preview, A/B tests, or user-driven theme changes), you can safely keep all CSS variable generation logic in your server layout (`app/layout.tsx`) and do not need a client-side provider.
 >
 > **Benefits:**
 > - Less client-side JavaScript and a smaller bundle